mike-sierra/deotp/03_manage.md

         $ rm -i *.txt

     But suppose you accidentally tried to remove many, many files.
-    Whenever you're in such a special mode outside of the shell itself, you can always type `CTRL-c` to cancel out of it.
+    Whenever you're in such a special _mode_ outside of the shell itself, you can always type `CTRL-c` to cancel out of it.
+Think of it as an all-purpose escape hatch.

     - _interactive_
     - _mode_